filippo-orru/personal-site-hugo/content/about-me.md

 Kotlin • Rust • MongoDB • Ktor • SQL • Java • Python • C++ • Unix • Nginx • Node • Traefik • Docker
 {{</ notice >}}

+I've always worked full-stack, meaning that I develop the backend *and* frontend part for new features.
+And when it's not clear whether an issue is caused by the frontend, backend, or the interaction between the two.
+In that case, it's very useful to know both.

+For example, I completed these two projects:

+1. **Third-party API data synchronization**
-As part of a cooperation project with a university in Graz, I developed a service that imports data from the the university's systems and synchronizes it to **Microsoft Teams**.
-For example, it creates teams for each course and **automatically creates events**.
-This service is now included as a part of [Studo Flow](https://studo.com/en/administration/flow).
+    For our client, a university in Graz, I developed a service that imports data from the the university's systems and synchronizes it to **Microsoft Teams**.
+I designed the architecture of the service in coordination with the client and maintained and extended the service.

-My tasks included:
-- Ongoing communication with our client.
-Reacting to their wishes and bug reports.
-- Writing a custom wrapper for the MS Graph API featuring easy authentication, rate limiting, exponential backoff, and more.
-- Knowing when to ask for help from senior coworkers.

----
+    This service is sold as part of [Studo Flow](https://studo.com/en/administration/flow).

+2. **Game server for 'Four in a Row'**
-I deployed the game server for my 'Four in a Row' app on a VPS.
+    I created the game server and deployed it on a VPS.
     Writing docker, docker compose, systemd, and nginx configuration from scratch introduced me to the world of DevOps.
 Later, I went on to write my own **CD tool** that automatically releases new server and app versions.

 ## Interpersonal & Development Processes